jialongl/mingus/README.markdown

 Mingus is a frontend for GNU Emacs to the Music Player daemon.
-The interface closely, though not strictly, resembles that of ncmpc, which I had been using before (the main drawback of ncmpc for me was it’s apparent lack of support for unicode).
+The interface closely, though not strictly, resembles that of ncmpc, which I had been using before (the main drawback of ncmpc for me was its apparent lack of support for unicode).
 It has some advantages over other clients, mainly in the field of playlist editing.
-This is achieved through marking and regions as you are used too in emacs and in dired.
+This is achieved through marking regions as you used to in, say, Dired.
 Mingus also provides a point-of-insertion for inserting new songs.
 This can be handy to drop a song after the currently playing one (enqueue), but is more flexible.
 Mingus is distributed under the GPL.

 w3m
 ===
-Another plus is its integration with emacs-w3m , in the sense that, when bumping into a sexy podcast or radio-stream while browsing in the browser of browsers, you have the ability to add any stream at point (and play it directly, if so desired).
+Another plus is its integration with [emacs-w3m](http://emacs-w3m.namazu.org/), in the sense that, when bumping into a sexy podcast or radio-stream while browsing in the browser of browsers, you have the ability to add any stream at the point (and play it directly, if so desired).

 Dired
 =====